Iran – Esfahan, Chaharmahal/Bakhtiari, Kohgiluyeh/Boyer-Ahmad October 19-21, 2019

 NAIN

 More than 3,000 years ago the Persians learned how to construct aqueducts underground (qanat in Persian kariz) to bring water from the mountains to the plains.
 In the 1960s this ancient system provided more than 70 percent of the water used in Iran.
-Nain is one of the best places in all the world to see these qanats functioning.
+Nain is one of the best places in the world to see these qanats functioning.

 Unique to Nain are some ancient monuments: